Yoga offers significant benefits for stroke patients, especially when it comes to improving movement and independence.

 3. Improves Walking and Balance

-Stroke survivors that suffer from mobility issues may experience poor balance and gait (manner of walking).
+Stroke survivors who suffer from mobility issues may experience poor balance and gait (manner of walking).

 Fortunately, in the same 2014 study on yoga for stroke recovery, researchers discovered that yoga helped stroke survivors improve both balance and gait speed.